 Today, Central Union Mission is a faith-based 501(c)3 nonprofit organization with four locations throughout the Washington metropolitan area.
 In addition to its family ministries, the Mission operates an emergency shelter program, a rehabilitation program for men with life-controlling issues, a free meals program, a clothing and furniture distribution center, and a 220-acre retreat center with a camp for underprivileged children, programs for isolated seniors, computer and job training and transitional and low-cost housing.

 The Mission is continually developing its programs to meet the changing needs of the community.
-Its current programs serve homeless men, underprivileged women, children, seniors, veterans and the growing Hispanic community.
+Its current programs serve homeless men, underprivileged women, children, seniors, families, and veterans.

 One life at a time, the Mission works to help transform the area's toughest rehabilitation cases, including drug addicts, gang members, criminal offenders, and the chronically homeless into productive members of society.
 The Mission's programs have an extremely high success rate at helping individuals overcome addiction and homelessness, and achieve independent living.
 Learn more about us on an eight-minute video, click here.

 In FY 2012-2013, through the generosity of our supporters, Central Union Mission was able to provide a wide range of comprehensive, life-changing services and goods to homeless, poor and hurting people in the Nation's Capital.
 We are grateful for your assistance and are pleased to share what your contributions accomplished in Fiscal Year 2013: